IARCP | CERTIFICATION | CRCMP(Re)I

 1. I want to learn more about the International Association of Risk and Compliance Professionals (IARCP).

-The IARCP is a global community of experts working in risk and compliance management, that explore career avenues, and acquire lifelong skills.
+The IARCP is a global community of risk and compliance management experts who explore career avenues and acquire lifelong skills.

-The IARCP is wholly owned by Compliance LLC, a company incorporated in Wilmington, NC, and offices in Washington, DC, a provider of risk and compliance training and certification in 57 countries.
+The IARCP is wholly owned by Compliance LLC, a company incorporated in Wilmington, NC, with offices in Washington, DC.
+Compliance LLC provides risk and compliance training and certification in 57 countries.

-Several business units of Compliance LLC are very successful associations that offer standard, premium and lifetime membership, weekly or monthly updates, training, certification, Authorized Certified Trainer (ACT) programs, interest representation, and other services to their members.
+Several business units of Compliance LLC operate as successful associations, offering membership, weekly or monthly updates, training, certification, interest representation, and other services to their members.
 The business units of Compliance LLC include:

 - The Sarbanes-Oxley Compliance Professionals Association (SOXCPA), the largest Association of Sarbanes-Oxley professionals in the world.
 You may visit: https://www.sarbanes-oxley-association.com